uwe-koeckemann/uwe-koeckemann.github.io/docs/01-getting-started/4-recipes/01-load-and-get-processed-value.md

 nav_order: 1
 ---

+Aim:

+- Parse an AIDDL file
+- Access and fully resolve and evaluate the value of an entry

-We want to parse a file called `problem-01.aiddl` from the current directory and get a processed version of the entry with the symbolic name `problem`.
+Suppose we want to parse a file called `problem-01.aiddl` from the current directory and get a processed version of the entry with the symbolic name `problem`.
 The processed value will be fully evaluated and all references recursivly resolved.
 If anything goes wrong and exception will be thrown.